 How about: Algarve Intro > Which resort town? > Algarve sights & activities > 1 week tour > Albufeira

-The increase of visitors to the Algarve means that there are more hotels and restaurants open and there is a livelier atmosphere in the larger resort towns.
-This guide will provide an introduction to a Christmas holiday to the Algarve and will include details of the weather, where to stay, Portuguese customs and general holiday tips.
+This guide will provide an introduction to an Algarve Christmas or winter holiday, and will include details of the weather, where to stay, Portuguese Christmas customs and general winter holiday tips.

 What’s the weather going in the Algarve to be like at Christmas?

-The weather in the Algarve at Christmas is best described as unpredictably but mild.
-There is an equal chance of a bright sunny day as an overcast cloudy day and there is always the chance of some rain.
-The maximum day time temperatures are around 16-18C, which is just warm enough for t-shirts but certainly not for sun bathing on the beach.
+The weather in the Algarve at Christmas is best described as unpredictable but mild.
+There is an equal chance of a bright sunny day as an overcast cloudy day, and there is always the risk of some rain.
+The maximum day time temperature is 16-18C, which is just warm enough for t-shirts but certainly not for sun bathing on the beach.
 The evenings chill down to 5-10C, so a jumper or jacket is needed for the evenings, and the accommodation heating will be switched on.

 Day time maximum temperature and night time minimum in centigrade and fahrenheit